 Around L'Aquila you can do excursions in the parks and admire animals (with a bit of luck and by respecting the environment avoiding noises) and vegetation.
 L'Aquila landscapes, thanks to their beauty, have been the scenery of many movies too.

 Here you can immerse yourself in the nature and enjoy a walk on the footpaths.
 The most imposing representative of the local fauna is the marsican bear, a type of bear of the Apennines, of a relatively smaller size.
 There are also some Apennines wolves.
 Other important mammals of the National Park of Abruzzo are the wild cat, the wild boar, the fallow deer and the roe deer.
 Also well common in the area marsican in part of the National Park of Abruzzo is the chamois.
+Among birds of prey it's worth mentioning the golden eagle, the hawk, the buzzard and the sparrowhawk.
+There are also the Alpine chough and the woodpecker and among reptiles, the vipera.
+It lives in stony grounds near water courses and in areas with low juniper bushes.
+Once we know it, we can avoid them!

 There are many thickets of poplar trees, hornbeams and of Turkey oaks, and also hazels, chestnuts (great opportunity in autumn to pick up a lot of fruits), maples (often with some gigantic specimen), black pine, Norway Spruce and the larch.